 Though we have made every effort to anticipate the needs of the parish stewardship team, the Department of Stewardship, Outreach & Evangelism is available to assist you in your efforts.
-Contact the Department by email (Stewardship@goarch.org), fax (646-706-0057) or by telephone (646-519-6160).
+Contact the Department by email (Stewardship@goarch.org) or by telephone (646-519-6160).